TentativeConvert/Syndicator/README.md

 3.  a working installation of [Unison](#unison) on both client and server (version 2.48.3 or later)
 4.  (optional) a working installation of [Back In Time](#back-in-time), or of some other command line backup tool

-Brief details on how to set up 2-4 can be found [further below](#prerequisites-instructions).
+Brief details on how to set up 2-4 are included further below.

 ## Installation/configuration